SSY - Sukanya Samriddhi Yojana

 Scheme Name Sukanya Samriddhi Yojana (SSY)

-Interest Rate 8.2% per annum Q1 (April-June 2025)
+Interest Rate 8.2% per annum for Q4 of FY 2025-26 (January-March 2026)

-Minimum Investment ₹250
+Minimum Investment ₹250 (multiples of ₹50)

-Maximum Investment 1.5 lakhs
+Maximum Investment ₹1.5 lakhs per year

-Tax Benefits You can avail tax benefit of up to ₹1.5 lakh during a financial year under this scheme under section 80C of the Income Tax Act of 1961.
+Tax Benefits You can avail a tax benefit of up to ₹1.5 lakh during a financial year under this scheme under section 80C of the Income Tax Act of 1961.

 Why Choose Sukanya Samriddhi Yojana?